Free Speech | Defamation | Online Stalking | Social Media disputes | Anti-SLAPP

 If you have a situation where another business or individual posted photos, pictures, home movies or other highly embarrassing personal photos of you online, without your consent or permission, contact us to speak about the potential to bring an Privacy Invasion lawsuit.

-Inclusion on seclusion and solitude under CA law
+Intrusion on seclusion and solitude under CA law by Attorney Steve®

-Intrusion on seclusion and solitude is another potential internet “cybertort” IF you can prove you had a reasonable expectation of privacy in a private secured area on the internet (ex. though a VPN possibly).
+Intrusion on seclusion and solitude is another potential internet “cybertort” IF you can prove you had a reasonable expectation of privacy in a private secured area on the internet (ex. through a ).
 Here is the challenge posed by one Court:

 At any rate, if you can make a claim that your privacy was invaded, either online (or offline in a media tabloid publication) call us to discuss your legal rights.